hsyl20/haskus-website/pages/ghc.rst

 We have already fixed several bugs and added several features as you can see in the following list.
 If you need specific developments using GHC or to improve it, don't hesitate to `contact us`_.
-If you want us to continue to improve GHC, consider subscribing_.
+If you want to help us continue to improve GHC, consider subscribing_.

 .. _subscribing: /subscribe